vim/vim/README.txt

 with ten fingers can work very fast.
 Additionally, function keys can be defined by the user, and the mouse can be used.

-Vim currently runs under Amiga DOS, MS-DOS, MS-Windows 95/98/Me/NT/2000/XP, Atari MiNT, Macintosh, BeOS, VMS, RISC OS, OS/2 and almost all flavours of UNIX.
+Vim currently runs under Amiga DOS, MS-DOS, MS-Windows (95, 98, Me, NT, 2000, XP, Vista, 7), Atari MiNT, Macintosh, BeOS, VMS, RISC OS, OS/2 and almost all flavours of UNIX.
 Porting to other systems should not be very difficult.

 DISTRIBUTION